-- In broad terms, research misconduct can be defined as wilful behaviour that breaches the principles of good conduct in research.
+- In broad terms, research misconduct can be defined as wilful behaviour that breaches the principles of research integrity.
 For the purposes of the University's Disciplinary Procedures 'research misconduct' is the wilful failure to comply with any part of this Code of Conduct.
 For the avoidance of doubt, research misconduct includes, among other things, the following (as defined by The Wellcome Trust): - The fabrication, falsification, plagiarism or deception in proposing, carrying out or reporting results of research or deliberate, dangerous or negligent deviations from accepted practices in carrying out research.
-It includes failure to follow established protocols if this failure results in unreasonable risk or harm to humans, other vertebrates or the environment and facilitating of misconduct in research by collusion in, or concealment of, such actions by others.
-It also includes intentional, unauthorized use, disclosure or removal of, or damage to, research-related property of another, including apparatus, materials, writings, data, hardware or software or any other substances or devices used in or produced by the conduct of research. - It does not include honest error or honest differences in the design, execution, interpretation or judgement in evaluating research methods or results or misconduct unrelated to the research process.
-Similarly it does not include poor research unless this encompasses the intention to deceive.
+It includes deliberate misrepresentation of data, misattribution of authorship, undisclosed duplication of publication, or failure to declare competing interests.
+Attempts to threaten whistle-blowers with reprisals or the use of legal instruments, such as non-disclosure agreements, to censor allegations of misconduct are forms of misconduct.
+A failure to follow established protocols is considered misconduct if this failure results in unreasonable risk or harm to humans, other vertebrates or the environment and facilitating of misconduct in research by collusion in, or concealment of, such actions by others.
+It also includes intentional, unauthorized use, disclosure or removal of, or damage to, research-related property of another, including apparatus, materials, writings, data, hardware or software or any other substances or devices used in or produced by the conduct of research.

+It does not include honest error or honest differences in the design, execution, interpretation or judgement in evaluating research methods or results or misconduct unrelated to the research process.
+Although research misconduct does not include poor research unless this encompasses the intention to deceive, researchers are encouraged to avoid questionable research practices such as phacking, HARK-ing, selective reporting, or failing to disclose sampling strategy.